Home / Services / AI & Automation

 AI & Automation — where AI really helps in the Mittelstand, and where not

-AI-supported automation for mid-market companies in the Lower Rhine region — pragmatic, with measurable benefit, without buzzword bingo.
-We build what actually takes load off.
+AI-powered automation for mid-market companies on the Lower Rhine — pragmatic and measurable.
+We build what actually takes work off your plate.

-AI is everywhere — on every conference stage, on every sales slide, in every second LinkedIn post.
-And at the same time you sit in your company and see: apart from a handful of employees using ChatGPT for their emails, little has happened in daily work.
-We build AI and automation solutions for mid-market companies (German Mittelstand) that really take load off in day-to-day operations — and we openly say where AI is not the right answer and a 50-line workflow does the job better.
+AI is everywhere — on every conference stage, on every sales slide, in every other LinkedIn post.
+And yet inside your own company the picture looks different: apart from a handful of employees using ChatGPT for their emails, little has changed in daily work.
+We build AI and automation solutions for mid-market companies (the German Mittelstand) that genuinely take load off day-to-day operations — and we say openly where AI is not the right answer and a 50-line workflow does the job better.

 Does this sound familiar?